816: Prince of Space

 Yokohama is the second-largest city in Japan.
 It is located just south of Tokyo.

-Never even had time to tell Houston they had a problem.
+Never even had time to tell Houston that they had a problem.

 The phrase “Houston, we’ve had a problem here” was famously said by Apollo 13 pilot Jack Swigert on April 14, 1970, 56 hours after their mission to the moon was launched.
 (In the 1995 film Apollo 13, the line—slightly altered to “Houston, we have a problem”—was given to mission commander James Lovell, played by Tom Hanks, instead.)